 One worry often voiced by independent travellers is that their airline, car rental company, hotel company or villa firm could go into liquidation or become insolvent, leaving holidaymakers without a holiday and out of pocket.
 Package holidays already include cover for everything booked as part of the package, but those booking elements separately do not get this cover.

-There are, however, ways of protecting this risk - some insurance companies, such as Columbus Direct and Endsleigh either include SAFI (Scheduled Airline Failure Insurance) or offer extra protection options, although it's fair to say that most don't.
+There are, however, ways of protecting this risk - some insurance companies, such as Coverwise, CoverForYou and the Post Office either include SAFI (Scheduled Airline Failure Insurance) or offer extra protection options, although it's fair to say that most don't.

-This policy enables holidaymakers to cover the following elements against insolvency before or after departure of any travel arrangements booked in the United Kingdom, Channel Islands, Isle of Man and the Republic of Ireland, not forming part of an inclusive holiday and not bonded or insured elsewhere.
+A policy that offers End Supplier Failure cover usually enables holidaymakers to cover the following elements against insolvency before or after departure of any travel arrangements booked in the United Kingdom, Channel Islands, Isle of Man and the Republic of Ireland, not forming part of an inclusive holiday and not bonded or insured elsewhere.

 As always check the terms and conditions of any insurance product before purchase to make sure that it is suitable for you.
 In general, if you are using any middle men or brokers to arrange your holiday, the policies described in this article will not provide cover.

-This is a brief summary of the cover given, however we recommend you refer to the full certificate and policy wording on the company's website.
+This is a brief summary of the type of cover given, however we recommend you refer to the full certificate and policy wording on the company's website.